eicac/eicac.github.io/README.md

 Use these instructions if the only website edits you are making are:

+- modifying menus and the home page by editing `hugo.yaml`
 - creation of new pages in `content/`
 - addition of static assets like images in `assets/images`